aaron-nielsen/aaron-nielsen.github.io/travels.md

 permalink: /travels/
 ---

 I enjoy traveling whether it be roadtripping in the USA or backpacking abroad.
-Some of my favorite places include Munich (Germany), Prague (Czech Republic), and Chicago (Illinois).

 At present count, I have visited <a href="/images/countries.png">24 countries</a> and <a href="/images/states.png">43 states</a>.